Szalbik/projektGI/README.md

 ## General info

-It allow to compare how much yields was harvested in reference to previous years and visualize meteo and yields charts on map.
+It allow to compare how much crops was harvested in reference to previous years and visualize meteo and crops charts on map.

 ## Technologies